Prometheus (tree): Cutting of the tree

 In addition, there are conflicting views of Prometheus's uniqueness in the Wheeler Peak grove.
 It is reported that Currey and/or the Forest Service personnel who authorized the cutting believed the tree was just one of many large, very old trees in the grove.
 Others, at least one of whom was involved in the decision-making and tree cutting, believe that the tree was clearly unique — obviously older than other trees in the area.

 At least one person involved says that Currey knew that to be true at the time, although there is no known admission from Currey that he did, and others have disputed that the tree, based on observation alone, was obviously much older than the others.

-Another uncertainty is that it is not clear why the felling of such an old tree was necessary given what Currey was studying.
-Since the Little Ice Age had started no more than 600 years ago, many trees could presumably have provided the information he was seeking for that time period.
-In Currey's original report in the journal Ecology (Currey, 1965), however, he refers to the Little Ice Age as encompassing the period from 2000 BC to the present, thus defining the Age over a much longer time period than is currently accepted.
-Whether this was a common view at the time is not known.
-In the article, Currey indicates that he sectioned the tree as much to determine whether the oldest bristlecones were necessarily confined to California's White Mountains (as some dendrochronologists had been claiming) as from its usefulness in regard to studies of the Little Ice Age.
+In his 1965 scientific publication, Currey states that he had the tree cut (1) to find out whether the oldest bristlecones were necessarily confined to the White Mountains of California, as earlier dendrochronological studies seemed to suggest, and (2) to study the climate of the Little Ice Age.
+At the time, the Little Ice Age referred to the last 4,000 years, although the term has since been restricted to the cold climatic period extending from the 14th to the 19th centuries.

-Whatever the rationale, the tree was cut down and sectioned in August 1964, and several pieces of the sections were hauled out to be processed and analyzed, first by Currey, then by others in later years.
+The tree was cut down and sectioned in August 1964, and several pieces of the sections were hauled out to be processed and analyzed, first by Currey, then by others in later years.
 Sections or pieces of the tree have ended up in various places, some of them publicly accessible, including the Great Basin National Park visitor center (Baker, Nevada), the Ely Convention Center (Ely, Nevada), the University of Arizona Laboratory of Tree-Ring Research (Tucson, Arizona), and the U.S. Forest Service's Institute of Forest Genetics (Placerville, California).

 Repercussions

-It has been argued that the cutting down of Prometheus was an important factor in the movement to protect bristlecones in general, and the Wheeler Peak groves in particular.
+The cutting down of Prometheus contributed to the protection of bristlecone pines in general, and the Wheeler Peak groves in particular.
 There had been a movement to protect the mountain and contiguous areas as a national park before the incident, and 22 years later the area gained national park status.
+Currey himself spoke at the US Congress in support of the park's creation.